sebinsua/dotcom/posts/algorithmic-bathwater.md

 The belief that algorithmic tech interviews do not test for real-world programming skills is a memetic hazard.
 There might be truth to it but it serves as displacement from what is often the real underlying reason for resistance: the fear of negative judgement.

-Without passing judgement on whether these tests are a good way to assess skill level, it’s crucial to realise that the psychological impact of dismissing them has drawbacks.
+Without passing judgement on whether these tests are a good way to assess skill level, it’s crucial to realise that dismissing them has drawbacks.
 These problems often contain different ways of thinking and require novel techniques or hard-won algorithms, and their deliberate practice can be a valuable way to improve your problem-solving skills.
 While uncomfortable, acknowledging this offers us an opportunity to grow.

 ### Not going in blind